Make-School-Courses/FEW-1.2-JavaScript-Foundations/README.md

 ### Projects

-- Assignment 1 Break Out - Assignments 1-5
+- Project 1 - Break Out - Assignments 1-5
-- Assignment 2 Single Page Application Tutorial - Assignment 6
+- Project 2 - Single Page Application Tutorial - Assignment 6
-- Assignment 3 Final Project - Assignment 7
+- Project 3 - Final Project - Assignment 7

 ## Evaluation

 To pass this course you must meet the following requirements:

-- Achieve a passing score according to the rubric on each of the three assignments.
+- Achieve a passing score according to the rubric on each of the three [projects](#projects).

 ##  Information Resources